sadamegal/livewire-range-slider/README.md

 ## What's New

-This version introduces major improvements over the previous dev-main release:
+This version introduces major improvements over the previous v0.10 release:

 - **Simplified Installation**: No npm dependencies required - noUiSlider is now bundled
 - **Flexible Wire Models**: Bind to single values or arrays (previously arrays only)